philnash/react-express-starter/README.md

 Created by:
-Tammy J Swierczynski
+Tammy J Swierczynski,
-Crystal Korth
+Crystal Korth,
-Sam Hughes
+Sam Hughes, &
 Cody Cork

 ### Tools and Libraries Used